This course provides a broad education in computer science with a particular focus on software systems development.

 Transfer between this course and other similar courses within the Faculty of Computing, Engineering and the Built Environment may be possible on the basis of academic performance and availability of places.

-Exemption from parts may be considered based on appropriate performance in a related, designated course or other approved experiential learning (APEL).
+Exemption from parts of the course may be considered based on appropriate performance in a related, designated course or other approved experiential learning (APEL).

 The course has been designed to enable students who graduate with a good honours degree to apply for postgraduate study towards a PhD, MSc, MRes or other higher qualification.